Shadow Work: Connecting and Integrating With Your Suppressed Self

 Luijpen is a renowned philosopher, particularly on the subject of phenomenology which basically talks the study of the world from man’s viewpoint or experience.
 He was a catholic priest who contributed greatly to the study and propagation of Existentialism or the philosophical study of understanding man’s meaning and existence.

-In this article, we won’t be discussing the entirety of phenomenology and existentialism.
+We won’t be discussing the entirety of phenomenology and existentialism.
 We also won’t be discussing even the whole article of Luijpen.
 Rather, what we will be doing is to discuss a specific idea from his writings that can be applied to shadow work.

 Luijpen wrote an essay called Subjectivity and Freedom.
 In this essay, he discussed the very notion of man’s existence, consciousness, being, and autonomy.
 Now these four terms will be crucial because they will form part of the basis why this method can become a practical way.